 “Patients can either call in to arrange a time, or we have a texting system where they can text in a time for pickup.
 When they arrive, we deliver the product through their car window, and we are fully gloved and masked.
 We can also set the products on the curb and the patient can then get out of their car for social-distancing purposes, all while we watch six-feet away.”

-Even through the distance, he’s seeing some very particular selling themes: “It seems that patients are trying to do more at-home procedures like masking and light peeling, and Latisse has literally been flying out the door—we can’t keep it in stock.”
+Even though the distance, he’s seeing some very particular selling themes: “It seems that patients are trying to do more at-home procedures like masking and light peeling, and Latisse has literally been flying out the door—we can’t keep it in stock.”

 Dr. Werschler also recently ran a successful “Spa-Tini promotion,” where the office promoted different products based on skin type, coupled with a decidedly self-care, vacation-themed angle that included self-tanners and all-things tropical, like the new Nest Coconut and Palm candles.